 A comprehensive list of where and how these standards are met in each GO STEM Lab can be found in the Where the Standards are Reached document.

 Each Lab includes a Materials Needed list that is a comprehensive guide with all the teaching and student-facing materials required to implement the Lab.
 The purpose and recommended amount of each material is included in this section so there is no guesswork on why and when materials will be needed.

 All supporting materials are provided and are easily accessible through links in this materials list.
 Included here are Build Instructions to be used with the VEX GO Kit.
 Student-facing documents, such as worksheets, are also linked.
 These links lead to editable Google Drive documents that can be shared with students as is, or edited to suit your needs.

-In addition to the Lab Materials Needed section, we provide a Master Materials List with everything that will be needed for your classroom to implement the STEM Labs, Mini-Lessons, and Activities.
+In addition to the Lab-specific Materials Needed section, we provide a Master Materials List with everything that will be needed for your classroom to implement each and every STEM Lab.

 Visual aids are provided through links to editable Image Slideshows that can be projected or printed for students.
 Image Slideshows offer teachers resources to show students visual representations and to build background knowledge.
 This slide deck ensures teachers and students are on the same page through guided visual images and build instructions.
 Links to the Image Slideshow are found in the Materials Needed section of the Lab.